 Investment funds that are managed in relation to a benchmark index are funds in which a benchmark index either plays a role in (i) the explicit or implicit definition of the portfolio composition of the Fund and/or in (ii) the performance objectives and measures of this Fund.
 In both cases, the Company follows an active management approach in managing the Fund, i.e. the benchmark index is neither tracked nor replicated.
 In doing so, the Fund Management aims to outperform the benchmark index.
 The Fund Management bases its asset selection and weighting decisions on the investment process, with assets being potentially over- or underweighted compared to corresponding securities included in the benchmark index.
-The Fund Management may also decide not to purchase certain benchmark index securities for the Fund, or to purchase completely different securities for the Fund than those included in the benchmark index.
+The Fund Management may also decide not to purchase certain benchmark index.
 The composition and weighting of the Fund's assets and the performance of the Fund may therefore differ substantially and even completely - whether positive or negative - from the composition and weighting of the corresponding securities included in the benchmark index.
-The composition and weighting of the Fund's assets is not based on the benchmark index or on any other benchmark.
+The composition and weighting of the corresponding securities included in the benchmark index.
+The composition and weighting of the corresponding securities included in the benchmark index.
+The composition and weighting of the corresponding securities included in the benchmark index.
+The composition and weighting of the corresponding securities included in the benchmark index.
+The composition and weighting of the corresponding securities included in the benchmark index.
+The composition and weighting of the performance of the Fund's assets is not based on the benchmark index.
+The composition and weighting of the corresponding securities included in the benchmark index.
 As a result of the active management approach, the performance of the Fund may differ from the performance of the benchmark index.